turgu1/ESP-IDF-InkPlate/README.md

   - variables and method names are in lower_case
 - all graphical libraries and class remains with their Arduino naming convention
 - classes inheritence are reduced to insure independance of usage of the drivers group.
 By design, the grapphical portion remains as defined for the Arduino framework with some internal transformation to be more inline with C++.
-- A TAG is added in the protected/private portion of driver classes in support of the ESP-IDF Logging mechanism (ESP_LOGX defines)
+- A TAG is added in the protected/private portion of driver classes in support of the ESP-IDF Logging mechanism (ESP_LOGx defines)
 - min() definition replaced with std::min()
 - _swap...() definitions replaced with std::swap()
 - String replaced with std::string (No PROGMEM support required with the ESP32)

+### defines.hpp

+The content is now at a bare minimum: DisplayMode enum class that defines both INKPLATE_1BIT and INKPLATE_3BIT modes.
+Also, BLACK and WHITE values for INKPLATE_1BIT mode.

+As the DisplayMode is an enum class, it is then required to access the values as follow:

+- DisplayMode::INKPLATE_1BIT
+- DisplayMode::INKPLATE_3BIT

+### graphics (.hpp, .cpp)

+The class is now the owner of the _partial and DMemory4Bit frame buffers.
+As such, methods that where defined in Inkplate.hpp are relocated into that class, namely:

+- clearDisplay()
+- display()
+- preloadScreen()
+- partialUpdate()

+They select the appropriate frame buffer and call the e_ink class methods.

+This change is mostly transparent for the user application.

 ### SdCard

 - The module is used only to initialize the ESP-IDF drivers (SPI and FAT filesystem are used).
 The card can then be accessed through the standard C++/C capabilities.
 All filenames located on the card must be prefixed with `/sdcard/`.